duowang-phys/duowang-phys.github.io/_news/announcement_7.md

 ---

-Fengyi Zhou and our collaborators’ paper, titled **Emergence of insulating ferro- and ferrimagnetism with enhanced optical properties in double-double perovskite oxides**, has been accepted for publication in the
+Fengyi Zhou and our collaborators’ paper, titled **Emergence of Insulating Ferro- and Ferrimagnetism with Enhanced Optical Properties in Double-Double Perovskite Oxides**, has been accepted for publication in the
 APS
 journal